-This cozy Swiss restaurant had begun offering private indoor dining chalets for a safe weekend brunch, and its patio is open for seating as well.
+This cozy Swiss restaurant on H Street offers private indoor dining chalets for a safe weekend brunch, and its patio is open for seating as well.
 Takeout and delivery is available for brunch, too, even including favorites like fondue and raclette to-go.
-Patrons can grab brunch items like Swiss doughnuts, fresh biscuits and gravy, potato rösti, or a spätzli casserole while getting their Bloody Mary fix, too.
-Don’t forget to check out cocktails like Mountain Xanax with chamomile and gin, as well as their selection of beer and wine.
+Either way you choose to dine, patrons can order Swiss doughnuts, fresh biscuits and gravy, potato rösti, or a spätzli casserole while getting their Bloody Mary fix, too.
+Don’t forget to check out cocktails like the “mountain xanax” with chamomile and gin, as well as their selection of beer and wine.

 Little Red Fox

-A charming neighborhood café that doubles as a market, Little Red Fox is offering pick up options that range from blueberry muffins and croissants to a whole quiche and lunchtime favorites like their famous Fox BLT.
+A charming neighborhood cafe that doubles as a market, Little Red Fox in Chevy Chase is offering pick-up options that range from blueberry muffins and croissants to a whole quiche and lunchtime favorites like the famous Fox BLT.
 It’s the perfect option for those who want to pick up a tasty brunch dish and their groceries for the week at the same time.
 Did we mention they also have a huge variety of beer, cider, and wine?

-This beloved gastropub is known for having one of the city’s best burgers, which you can enjoy from the comfort of your own home or from the outdoor patio at either location.
-Add a runny egg to it for an extra brunch-y oomph and don’t forget their “bottomless” mimosa option, which comes with two bottles of bubbly and some orange juice.
-Healthier options like a berry grain bowl with Greek yogurt are available too, if you have new year’s resolutions to uphold.
+This beloved gastropub is known for having one of the city’s best burgers, which you can enjoy inside or outside at the restaurant’s Dupont Circle and Foggy Bottom locations.
+Add a runny egg for an extra brunch-y oomph and opt into the spot’s “bottomless” mimosas, which comes with two bottles of bubbly and some orange juice.

 I Egg You

-The culinary minds behind ChiKo, Anju and Mandu, aptly named the Fried Rice Collective, are back at it again with a breakfast pop-up operating out of ChiKo’s Capitol Hill location.
-The cheekily named I Egg You offers breakfast sandwiches with something a little different in the form of pillowy milk bread and topping options like candied jalapenos and black pepper Kewpie mayonnaise.
-Pair your sandwich with your choice of three different kinds of crispy potatoes with varied amounts of toppings.
-Bellinis in a bottle and cups of local RAKO coffee are also a must-order.
+The culinary minds behind ChiKo, Anju, and Mandu are back at it again with a breakfast pop-up operating out of ChiKo’s Capitol Hill location.
+The cheekily named I Egg You offers breakfast sandwiches with a slight twist in the form of pillowy milk bread and topping options like candied jalapenos and black pepper Kewpie mayonnaise.
+Pair your sandwich with your choice of three different kinds of crispy potatoes, a bottled bellini, or a cup of coffee from local roaster RAKO.

-How to order: Order takeout through Toast or delivery through Caviar delivery Saturday and Sunday, 8:15 am to 1:15 pm
+How to book: Order takeout with Toast or delivery via Caviar

 Big Bear Cafe

-Looking for something nutritious and delicious?
-DC’s most charming farm-to-table cafe is now serving pick up and delivery of its breakfast favorites, like the veg-friendly falafel wrap or breakfast burritos with farm fresh eggs and aged cheddar on the spot’s gorgeous patio.
-Don’t forget to add in a dose of your daily caffeine fix from their coffee menu, and those in search of something a little stronger will appreciate their beer and natural wine menu.
-Okay with braving the cold in the name of brunch?
-Their outdoor patio is also open.
+DC’s most charming farm-to-table cafe is now serving breakfast favorites like their veg-friendly falafel wrap or breakfast burrito with farm fresh eggs and aged cheddar on the spot’s gorgeous patio.
+Don’t forget to add in a dose of your daily caffeine fix from their coffee menu, and those in search of something a little stronger will appreciate the restaurant’s beer and natural wine menu.

 Farmers & Distillers

-A DC brunch mainstay, Farmers & Distillers is known for having a ridiculous array of international items that all lend themselves to hangover busting.
-Luckily, the restaurant has reopened for indoor and outdoor dining, plus the Brunch at Home is no exception.
-Designed to feed two, the brunch packs include everything from baked goods and eggs to housemade pasta and meat from their carver’s table.
-Alcohol is only available to add to pick up orders.
+A DC brunch mainstay, Farmers & Distillers is known for having a ridiculous array of menu items that all lend themselves to hangover busting.
+Luckily, the restaurant has reopened for indoor and outdoor dining, plus the Brunch at Home package is designed to feed two and includes everything from baked goods and eggs to housemade pasta and meat from their carver’s table.

 Why limit brunch to weekends?
-Commissary is making the midday meal an everyday thing with their daily brunch menu, complete with to-go pitchers of mimosa and comforting classics like pancakes and Southern fried chicken breakfast sandwiches.
-Those feeling adventurous can try something a little different, like ricotta blintzes or a dulce de leche grilled cheese with mascarpone and raspberry preserves on cranberry walnut bread, the spot also has smoothies and grain bowls for good measure.
+Commissary is making the midday meal an everyday thing with its daily menu, complete with mimosas, four Bloody Mary options, and comforting classics like pancakes and Southern fried chicken breakfast sandwiches.
+Alongside indulgent options like a dulce de leche grilled cheese with mascarpone and raspberry preserves on cranberry walnut bread, the spot also has smoothies and grain bowls for good measure.

 You want it, Homestead’s got it.
-The family-style Southern restaurant is now featuring a robust brunch menu with everything from challah French toast to steak & eggs, all available for delivery or to enjoy on their outdoor patio.
-Add in some tempting sides like funnel cake puffs and buttermilk biscuits and you’ve got a recipe for brunch-time success, especially when topped off with a mimosa kit.
+The family-style Southern restaurant is now featuring a robust brunch menu with everything from challah French toast to steak and eggs, all available for on the restaurant’s outdoor patio and inside the dining room.
+Tack on some tempting sides like funnel cake puffs and buttermilk biscuits and you’ve got a recipe for brunch-time success, especially when topped off with mimosas for the table.